Skip to content

 The Ferret, Sergeant Eric Batchelor DCM and bar, m.i.d.
 A highly decorated NZ WWII solider.

-Irish Convict, historicial fiction novel based on true stories in Australia and New Zealand prior to 1840.
-A sequel is currently being written.
+Irish Convict.
+Historicial fiction novel based on true stories in Australia and New Zealand prior to 1840.
+Recently republished as a series.

 Awards